 You won’t believe it but In Snowfall all the maps are covered with snow.
 Also, each map has all the existing transport connections.

-A lot of Cities Skylines snow maps come with a lot of hill and mountains which adds challenges and doesn’t provide you with enough space to build.
-The Snowy Coasts is a good option if you don’t want a lot of mountains but do want plains, rivers, and a seashore.
+A lot of Cities Skylines snow maps come with a lot of hills and mountains which adds challenges and doesn’t provide you with enough space to build.
+The Cities Skylines Snowy Coast is a good option if you don’t want a lot of mountains but do want plains, rivers, and a seashore.
 It is pretty close to many vanilla maps but snowy.
 You will get deposits of ore and oil on islands and some woods and farming lands on the mainland.
 The connections are also good so you can organize your city in any way you want.
 I find it Cities: Skylines best default map for enjoying Snowfall features.
 The building area is the largest among all maps in this DLC is 68%.

-Cities Skylines Icy Islands map a good option for a fan of ferries (though you won’t have ones until you get the Mass Transit DLC).
+Cities Skylines Icy Islands map is a good option for a fan of ferries (though you won’t have ones until you get the Mass Transit DLC).
 Not a lot of terrain, many small islands, some of them will be dedicated to your industries as they contain deposits of oil and ore.
 The starting point is located on one of the islands so you may suffer from the lack of a place to build whatever you want but that’s where the challenge is.
 The build area is 59%.